cmu-db/noisepage/P3DesignDoc.md

 * EXCLUSION (CONTYPE_COL_OID = 'e') - Exclusion constraint to exclude some set of data in this column

 ### Constraint Creation during Table creation
+>catalog/catalog_accessor.h
+>catalog/database_catalog.h
+>execution/sql/ddlexecutor.h

+Here we added API for CreateConstraints and added that into the ddlexecutor when creating table.
+This is called in a similar style as create_index when creating table to create constraint and record that in pg_constraint table.

 ### Constraint Checking during Insertion
+>storage/data_table.h

 ## Design Rationale
 The primary focus is to align with what other postgres APIs such as ph_index and pg_namespace are currently formulated.
 We want to make sure that their creation, check and modification are positioned under the same files with similar APIs to ensure consistency.
-At the same time we still want a separate pg_constratin class module to encapsulate the specific constratin checking logic to isolate that from the other modules but can be accessed from the same APY call style.
+At the same time we still want a separate pg_constratin class module to encapsulate the specific constratin checking logic to isolate that from the other modules but can be accessed from the same API call style.